ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_faq.md

 ## Why can't a user see prices in sliders, catalog list, product detail or comparison?

-The user doesn't have the necessary `siso_policy/see_product_price` Role to see prices.
+The user doesn't have the necessary `siso_policy/see_product_price` Policy to see prices.